Criminal (1994 film): Hindi version

-All the music is composed by M. M. Keeravani.
-The song "Paapki Paapki/Keemti Keemti" is inspired by Lonely Monday Morning from 12 Inches of Snow (1993) by the Canadian musician Snow.
-The track "Thelusa Manasa" (Only humming portion) was inspired from the English album Age of Loneliness performed by Carly.
-K. S. Chithra took 4 days to practice & replicate the same humming in her style, which almost became her trademark song from then.

-S P Balasubramaniam when heard the humming for the first time he thought it was sung by some western singer.
-Later when M. M. Keeravani told him that it has been sung by Chithra he was surprised and quoted "I can challenge that no other singer from India can sing this humming so perfectly as Chithra has sung."

-Telugu Version

-Hindi Version

 Hindi lyrics were written by Indeevar.
-Original audio was released on HMV audio.
+Original audio was released on His Master's Voice.
 At first the tracks of "Tu Mile Dil Khile- All versions" were recorded in the voice of K. S. Chithra but due to some unforeseen reasons all the tracks sung by Chithra were replaced by Alka Yagnik, but still Keeravani managed to keep the humming portion sung by Chithra intact in all the tracks.
+Most popular & iconic song in album "Tu Mile Dil Khile" sang by Kumar Sanu & Alka Yagnik.

+Tamil version

+The soundtrack was released in Tamil as Ellame En Kadhali.
+The lyrics for songs were written by Piraisoodan.

 Release and reception

 Alluru Rahim of Zamin Ryot, reviewing the Telugu version of the film on 21 October 1994, described it as "the film which drives the audience out the theatres [sic]."
 While appreciating the Nagarjuna's performance and the soundtrack by Keeravani, Rahim opined that the film lacked good story and screenplay.

 After the film's success, it was later dubbed and released in Tamil as Ellame En Kadhali.
-K. Vijayan reviewing the Tamil dubbed version for New Straits Times on 3 July 1995, opined that Bhatt had made a faithful remake of The Fugitive (1993).
+K. Vijiyan reviewing this version for New Straits Times on 3 July 1995, opined that Bhatt had made a faithful remake of The Fugitive.